SolaceSamples/solace-samples-amqp-qpid-jms1/docs/_tutorials/publish-subscribe.md

 ![]({{ site.baseurl }}/images/publish-subscribe-details-2.png)

-We assign its delivery mode to “non-persistent” for better performance.
+We assign its delivery mode to `non-persistent` for better performance.

 The name of the topic is loaded by the `javax.naming.InitialContext.InitialContext()` from the *jndi.properties* project's file.